Dev-Pledge/SlimSkeleton/README.md

 * Ensure `logs/` is web writeable.

-To run the application in development, you can also run this command.
+To run the application in development, you can also run either of these command.

 	docker-compose up

+or

+    composer start-docker

 Run this command to run the test suite

 	composer test